SNEX Q1 2026 Earnings Call Summary | Stock Taper

 2. Strategic Updates and Business Highlights

-• Record Performance in Precious Metals: The precious metals segment generated $75 million in income, outperforming the entire previous fiscal year.
+• Record Performance: Achieved record volumes in listed derivatives and significant growth in the precious metals segment, generating $75 million in income, exceeding the entire previous fiscal year.

 3. Forward Guidance and Outlook